 A top-tier merchant account provider will offer flat-rate processing or an interchange-plus plan.
 Interchange-plus is the gold standard for processing rates because it’s so transparent.
-In addition to the interchange fees assessed by the card networks, your processor will charge a markup — a percentage of the transaction as well as sometimes a flat per-transaction fee (anywhere between $0.05 and $0.30 usually).
+In addition to the interchange fees assessed by the card networks, your processor will charge a markup — a percentage of the transaction as well as sometimes a flat per-transaction fee (anywhere between $0.05 and $0.30).
 Interchange plus is the easiest pricing scheme to make direct comparisons for.

-It is also worth noting that some merchant account providers will also assess monthly fees, PCI compliance fees, statement fees, and other charges that add up over time and add to your overall cost.
+It is also worth noting that some merchant account providers will assess monthly fees, PCI compliance fees, statement fees, and other charges that add up over time and contribute to your overall cost.
 In fact, monthly fees could eat away at any savings that come from a lower processing rate.
 So please consider these costs in deciding which processor offers the most affordable solution for you.

 Some of our favorite merchant account providers with an interchange-plus plan include:

 - Dharma Merchant Services

 - PayJunction (notably, PayJunction has a lot of eCommerce and developer tools)

 Other top-rated processors that offer membership packages with flat monthly fees include:

 We know, we know — this is a lot of information to take in.
 However, there are some general rules-of-thumb that can be drawn from a PayPal vs. merchant account pricing comparison.